 This blog is a personal blog written and edited by me.
 For questions about this blog, please contact Mary Haight, dancingdogblog at yahoo.com.
 The opinions in my posts are my own.

 This blog accepts forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
 This blog does not accept cash payment to influence opinions on products, services, websites and topics in any blog posts and does not allow previewing of reviews.
+The only reviews I write since the beginning of 2013 are reviews that pay for time, unless it’s a book review for a friend.
+Given the costs associated with blogging and the years put into blog development, it should surprise no one.

 Compensation received will never influence the content, topics, or posts published on this blog.
 Advertising is in the form of posts and banner ads.
 Also sponsored posts will be identified as such at the top and bottom of each compensated post.